 The travel and expense management process is considered one of the most complex business functions.
 Most businesses fail to recognize the complexity of this function and end up spending way too much money, effort, and time on it.
 A recent survey by Tallie on 585 survey respondents, revealed that not many companies realize the complexity of travel and expense management.

-A majority of the companies continue to use manual expense management systems as the losses without a professional travel and expense system are not obvious.
+A majority of companies continue to use manual expense management systems as the losses without a professional travel and expense system are not obvious.
 The seemingly simple manual expense management process actually eats up productive work hours and leads to extraneous costs.
 Is there a cost-effective way to expense management?
 Read on to know more.

 Expense Management at a Glance

 All expenses incurred in a business right from the purchase of raw materials to marketing initiatives to business travel are to be filled in proper forms and approved by appropriate authorities.
 Any delay or error in expense management may cost a business dearly, both financially and otherwise.
-Expense management encompasses all the processes that help streamline business expenditure.
+Expense management encompasses all the processes that help streamline business expenditures.

 The expense management process follows a sequence of employees making claims for reimbursement and accounting for expenses they have incurred.
-When executed efficiently, the expense management process offers key business insights into the business spending and helps keep a tab on the expenses incurred.
+When executed efficiently, the expense management process offers key business insights into business spending and helps keep a tab on the expenses incurred.
 The data captured by the expense management system in a business helps in budgeting and planning for future expenses.

 The key functions in expense management are filling in expense requests, reviewing and approval of requests, employee reimbursement, and gathering and validating data for auditing and budgeting.
 The Finance department, employees, and the team/department manager are the key players in the expense management process.

 Let us now consider the lifecycle of an expense reimbursement request.